Sprinter05/gochat/doc/SPECIFICATION.md

 `DEREG` _Client_

 Once the deregistration has happened the server can reply with an acknowledgment and must then **release the IP tied to the user**.

+### Modifying a user
+If the user has lost access to the **private key**, the client application may request a change of their public key as long as they **are logged in**.
+The server should respond with an acknowledgement unless the user is not logged in.

+`SWAP <new_pubkey>`

+## Permissions

+### Permission levels
+By default, the protocol implements **3 levels** of permissions that start from `0`, which indicates the **lowest level** of permissions.
+The server can decide what actions can be or not performed with a certain level of permissions.
+They can be performed using the following command, indicating in the header information the action to be performed.
+The user must be logged in to perform administrative actions, assuming they have enough permissions.

+`ADMIN <arg_1> <arg_2> ... <arg_n>`

+The argument amount is not fixed and will depend on the action.
+The server will reply with either an acknowledgment or an error.